kcallin/haka-mqtt/doc/source/index.rst

 =======

 The project's core reactor is stable.
 It has been tested on systems with thousands of distributed nodes in difficult field conditions.
+The QoS=0 and QoS=1 datapaths are particularly well tested.
+The QoS=2 data has been field tested as thoroughly as the QoS=0 and Qos=1 data paths.

+While the core reactor is very well tested the frontends are less tested.
+You should pay attention to notes on the different frontends regarding their status and use.

 Installation